 Having someone to hold you accountable or even just keep you company is so important!
 If you plan to go out on a run with a friend and put a date and a time to it then you can no longer procrastinate yourself out of doing that run as you won't only be letting yourself down, you will be letting your buddy down too.
 Even if your friends won't run with you, you can still tell a friend about the run you are planning to do.
 This will make you more likely to go out on that run.

-3. Invest in winter kit
+3. Invest in Winter kit

 No one likes to go out running when they know their fingers are going to freeze and their running top will get soaked through.
 Having proper running kit to keep you dry and warm through the winter is imperative.
 Invest in a good pair of gloves and maybe even some warmer socks.
 Having a few lightweight waterproof layers is really useful too as you never know when you will be caught in a downpour!
-You can also find discount codes in our app for many different clothing brands.

-4. Cross train
+4. Cross Train

 If you don't want to spend too much time running around on the cold and wet roads in winter you can swap some of your running training time out for cross training.
-Activities like swimming, cycling and football all help keep your fitness levels up and you may find it fun to switch everything up a little.
+Activities such as swimming, cycling and football all help keep your fitness levels up and you may find it fun to switch everything up a little.